Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Text-Input Generation and Evaluation Workflow

-We develop test scripts to control the testing process and to help insert the text inputs into the text-input components.
-The test scripts can automatically install and test the AUT on the testing device, which enables testers to create specific testing logic for interaction.
-We built an automated testing tool library (Listing~\ref{lst:test-script}, in Appendix~\ref{ASEC:Automated Testing Tools}), based on three established frameworks, UIAutomator~\cite{UIAutomator}, Espresso~\cite{Espresso}, and Robotium~\cite{Robotium}.
-A basic test script (such as in Listing~\ref{lst:test-script2}, in Appendix~\ref{ASEC:Automated Testing Tools}) involves three main components: \textit{setup}, \textit{test}, and \textit{teardown}.
-The setup component initializes the testing environment, including launching the main AUT activity and connecting with the LLMs.
-The test component defines the primary testing logic of the UI actions and LLM communication.
+We develop test scripts using UIAutomator~\cite{UIAutomator} to control the testing process and to help enter text into text-input components.
+The test scripts can automatically install and test the AUT on the test device, enabling testers to create specific interaction-based test logic.
+A basic test script involves three main components: \textit{setup}; \textit{test}; and \textit{teardown}.
+The setup component initializes the testing environment by installing and launching the AUT and connecting to the LLMs.
+The test component defines the primary logic for testing UI actions and LLM communication.
 The teardown component resets the testing environment to the original state.
-As shown in Figure~\ref{FIG: The automated testing tool library and its usage}, the automated GUI testing tool library also provides three types of functions to support the testing process: \begin{itemize} \item The \textit{UI actions} comprise two types of functions: \textit{click} and \textit{swipe}.
+The test scripts provide three types of functions to support the testing process: \begin{itemize}[leftmargin=2em, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item The \textit{UI actions} comprise two types of functions: \textit{click} and \textit{swipe}.
 The click functions simulate a click operation on a UI component identified by its displayed text, resource ID, or specific screen coordinates.
-The swipe functions simulate swipe operations in various directions (including up, down, left, and right), as well as swiping from one point to another.
+The swipe functions simulate swipe operations from one point to another.

-\item There are two main \textit{logical operations} functions: \textit{identify} and \textit{jump}.
-The identify functions locate a UI component using its resource ID or index attributes.
-The jump functions transition to the target UI page by specifying its activity name.

-\item There are two basic \textit{assert determinations} functions: \textit{assertNull} and \textit{assertTrue} (and their corresponding functions \textit{assertNotNull} and \textit{assertFalse}).
-The assertNull and the assertNotNull functions verify whether or not a UI component appears on the current UI page.
-The assertTrue and assertFalse functions validate whether or not a given condition is true or false.
-By combining these functions, more complex assertions can be constructed: \textit{assertAppear} checks whether or not a UI component appears on the current UI page; and \textit{assertActivity} verifies whether or not a specific activity has been launched. \end{itemize}